-Here’s where you can enjoy submitted audio and video answers to “What does the beach mean to you…?“ from Supporters and beach-goers.
-Please use the send your answer menu to share your own impressions of the beach.
-You can also read people’s text answers there.
+Here’s where you can enjoy submitted audio, video, image and poetic answers to “What does the beach mean to you…?“ from Supporters and beachgoers.
+Please use the send your answer menu to share your impressions of the beach.
+You can also read people’s text answers here.

-This guest answer, from Jasmine at Ko Phi Phi Don in southern Thailand, was filmed near Shark Point.
-Jasmine’s photos can be seen here.
+This guest answer, from Jasmine at Ko Phi Phi Don in Southern Thailand, was filmed near Shark Point.

 Emma Gibb, at Findhorn Bay in Moray, Scotland.

 Here’s a second poetic eulogy to the beach from Emma, again at Findhorn beach.

 This poem by Rick Howarth was sent in by Liz, from Cornwall:

 Who loves those days when the sun is hazed, and the seas unruffled with its mirrored glaze